pngwen/wozmon-basic/readme.md

 Usage
 =====
-This program is essentially idential to the original WOZMON, with two important exceptions.
+This program is essentially identical to the original WOZMON, with two important exceptions.
 We cannot read the ":" character as string input on the C64 as it uses it as a field separator.
 So this is replaced with "=".
 Also, because this program is not really the whole operating